definestructunion/KJR/README.md

 used in a typical roguelike game, and often slows down the game as a result.

 # Todo
+- Finish replacing Colours objects in Colour with functions
 - Finish Planned features
 - Add more menial functionality to Window and Audio
 - Finish documentation